Cadbury: Head office

-Cadbury has its head office at Cadbury House in the Uxbridge Business Park in Uxbridge, Greater London, England.
+Cadbury has its head office at Cadbury House in the Uxbridge Business Park in Denham, Buckinghamshire near Uxbridge, Greater London, England.

 The company occupies 84000 sqft of leased space inside Building 3 of the business park, which it shares with Mondelez's UK division.
 After acquiring Cadbury, Kraft confirmed that the company would remain at Cadbury House.

 Cadbury relocated to Uxbridge Business Park from its previous head office at 25 Berkeley Square in Mayfair, City of Westminster in 2007 as a cost-saving measure.
 In 1992, the company leased the space for £55 per square foot (0.093 m^{2}); by 2002 this had reached £68.75 per square foot.

 Production sites

 Bournville

 The founder's son George Cadbury established Bournville.

 Located 4 mile south of Birmingham in England, the Cadbury plant in Bournville was opened in 1879 by company founder John Cadbury's son George, whose aim was that one-tenth of the Bournville estate should be "laid out and used as parks, recreation grounds and open space."
 It subsequently became known as "the factory in a garden".
 Cadbury's dark chocolate bar, Bournville, is named after the model village, and was first sold in 1908.

 Bournville employs almost 1,000 people.
 In 2014, Mondelez announced a £75 million investment in the site, with Cadbury stating it "reinforces Bournville's position at the heart of the British chocolate industry".

-Bournville is home to Mondelez's Global Centre of Excellence for chocolate research and development, so every new chocolate product created by Cadbury starts life at the Birmingham plant.
+Bournville is home to Mondelez International’s Global Centre of Excellence for chocolate research and development, where new chocolate products are researched and developed.